csteach441/csteach441.github.io/weekly_assignment.md

 * In addition to the suggested final report outline, please feel free to submit other pertinent work or data for consideration
   * if you submit additional material for consideration, please document and explain it in your report's appendix
 * Each report is an individual student submission, although it may include some shared project details and information
-  * eg: project overview, screenshots, data...
+  * e.g. project overview, screenshots, data...
 * Report is due on Thursday 30th April 2015 by 7pm.
 * Please send me a PDF copy of this report.
 This can be sent as an email attachment to [nhayward@luc.edu](mailto:nhayward@luc.edu?subject=COMP388/441 Final Report) or shared via an online service such as Google Drive, Dropbox &c..